jfs325/docker-aws-deployment/README.md

     Name your repo, and create it.

-    To push your local docker image to your ECR repo, click on the 'view push commands' button:
+    To push your local docker image to your ECR repo, click on your container repository you just created, and click on the 'view push commands' button:

      ![alt text](image-1.png)

     And run the following commands in your local repo.
-I added the keyword --platform=linux/amd64 when building the docker image just to be safe.
+I added the keyword --platform=linux/amd64 when building the docker image just to be safe with architecture types.

-4. **Running terraform commands**
+5. **Running terraform commands**

-    If you've done the above steps correctly, you should be ready to run some terraform commands to work some magic.
+    If you've done the above steps correctly, you should be ready to work some magic with terraform commands.

     First run `terraform init` to initiate your terraform module